primer/react/.changeset/hot-baboons-allow.md

 '@primer/react': major
 ---

-Remove the drafts entry point.
-Use experimental instead
+The drafts entrypoint has been removed from @primer/react.
+Use
+@primer/react/experimental instead.